 |Sixt||Peugeot 3008||Large Hatchback||£99||55 mpg|

-The main rail operator in Scotland is Scotrail so before deciding that you’re going to take the train you should pop over to the Scotrail website and check out their current prices.
-The Scotrail website is excellent and it’ll give you all the information you need to use the train in Scotland including how and where to get tickets from and where the railways start and end.
+The main rail operator in Scotland is ScotRail, so before deciding that you’re going to take the train you should pop over to the Scotrail website and check out their current prices.

 As far as prices are concerned I recommend you book well in advance as tickets are usually released twelve weeks before the departure date and they slowly creep up the later you leave it.
 I also suggest you buy ‘Anytime’ tickets as it’ll mean you don’t have to worry about getting stung for an additional charge if you end up on the train at peak times.

-You’ll occasionally get a discount on first-class tickets which are worth getting if they’re not too expensive as the extra-comfy seats include complimentary drinks and snacks, but if it’s the full price I wouldn’t bother as you’ll often pay twice what a standard ticket costs and at the end of the day you’ll be getting to the destination at the same time.
+You’ll occasionally get a discount on first-class tickets which are worth getting if they’re not too expensive as the extra-comfy seats include complimentary drinks and snacks, but if you can’t get a discount I wouldn’t bother as you’ll often pay twice what a standard ticket costs.

-An example of the drastic price difference between standard and first-class carriages is the journey from Edinburgh to Aberdeen which costs £39 for the cheaper ticket but ramps up to £86 (as of March 2020) if you want a bigger seat and a ham sandwich.
-Is it worth it?
-I’ll leave it to you to decide.
+An example of the drastic price difference between standard and first-class carriages is the journey from Edinburgh to Aberdeen which costs £39 for the cheaper ticket but ramps up to £86 (as of January 2022) if you want a bigger seat and a ham sandwich.

 - Spirit of Scotland Rover: Offers unlimited rail travel throughout Scotland for either four or eight days.
-Four days unlimited travel over eight consecutive days costs £149 while eight days of unlimited travel over fifteen consecutive days costs £189.
+Four days of unlimited travel over eight consecutive days cost £149 while eight days of unlimited travel over fifteen consecutive days cost £189.

 - Scottish Grand Tour: Touted as one of the great rail journeys of the world, the Scottish Grand Tour is a circular route that passes through lochs, mountains, forests and countryside.
 Four days of unlimited rail travel is £89.

-- Central Scotland Rover: Lets you take unlimited journeys between Glasgow, Edinburgh, and the surrounding area for just £55.
+- Central Scotland Rover: Allows holders to take unlimited journeys between Glasgow, Edinburgh, and the surrounding area for just £55.
 The pass lasts for three days and is valid for standard class journeys on ScotRail trains, but unfortunately you can’t use it on the new Borders railway line.

 I’ve written a comprehensive guide on How to Tour Scotland by Train so have a read through it to discover everything you need to know about Scotland’s railways and the best train journeys to take while you’re here.

-If you’d rather not listen to the clickety-clack of train tracks hour after hour you could always take the bus instead and Scotland is well set-up for this popular form of transport.
+If you’d rather not listen to the clickety-clack of train tracks hour after hour you could always take the bus and Scotland has great bus services between cities and in most towns.

 |Inverness||Kyle of Lochalsh (Skye)||£23 (Standard)|